 6. Bitumen Sheet Waterproofing

-Bitumen sheets are prepared by jute fabric or fibreglass mats with chemically modified bitumen.
+Bitumen sheets are prepared with jute fabric or fiberglass mats with chemically modified bitumen.
 The bitumen sheets are laid on the roof over a bitumen primer.
 The two layers are joined together by a heating torch.

 7. Polyurethane Waterproofing